microsoft/appcenter-sdk-cordova/README.md

-# App Center SDK for Cordova
+# App Center SDK for Apache Cordova

 App Center is mission control for mobile apps.
 Get faster release cycles, higher-quality apps, and the insights to build what users want.